tgschultz/Zig-GigatronEmulator/README.md

 This is a casual project I work on for my own amusement.
 I'd never written an emulator before, and CHIP-8 seemed too trivial, so I choose the Gigatron instead.

+**Unfortunately the project is completely unbuildable on current Zig master due to the removal of stage1, which is required to handle the async function**

 ## Status
  - Emulation of the Gigatron itself is more-or-less cycle accurate, with the exception of how undefined behavior behaves relative to real-world.
  - VGA is emulated well enough to show the Gigatron ROM's intended image, although it could be improved in relation to real VGA hardware.